 According to the Institute of Medicine, an eye-popping 100 million Americans suffer from chronic pain, costing Americans approximately $600 billion a year in treatments and lost productivity.
 These numbers make it apparent that chronic pain is a major obstacle that is a real public health challenge.
 Check out this video from the American Chronic Pain Association (ACPA):

-Chronic pain can take many forms and have a wide variety of causes, but is most commonly described as that does not easily go away.
-If gone untreated, chronic pain can cause:
+Chronic pain can take many forms and have a wide variety of causes but is most commonly described as one that does not easily go away.
+If left untreated, chronic pain can cause:

 - Increased feelings of fatigue